Manassas Park City Library Advisory Board Meeting

 - Discussion: Ms. Zhu stated she found it interesting and was especially good for someone who has never worked in a library to see how best to support the library.

 - Next Video: It was decided that instead of watching a new video the board would read a section of the LVA Advisory Board Handbook supplied the previous meeting.
 Chapter: Best Practices for Advisory Boards on page 19.

 No action items

-We are still doing at least one grab and go themed activity bag a month and the turnout has been great.
-We make around 30 bags and they are usually gone the day of the program.
-We also have quite a few passive programs that post to our Facebook page throughout the week to encourage reading and visit from those that may not have stopped by yet.
+We continue to offer a grab and go themed activity bag once a month and the community response has been very positive.
+We also have quite a few passive programs that post to our Facebook page throughout the week to encourage reading and a visit from those that may not have stopped by yet.